 Are You Ready for Connecticut’s New Paid Family and Medical Leave Act?

-Co-authored by Stuart M. Katz, Robyn H. Drucker and Dayna M. Chucta
+Co-authored by Stuart M. Katz and Robyn H. Drucker

 Connecticut’s new Paid Family and Medical Leave Act (“PFMLA”) represents one of the most significant laws to impact Connecticut employers and employees since the enactment of anti-discrimination legislation.
 Under this new law, beginning in 2022, eligible employees working for employers of all sizes throughout Connecticut will be entitled to up to 12 weeks of paid leave to attend to certain personal or family health needs.